VerticaDataScientist/vertica-tensorflow-integration/README.md

 ### Import the frozen graph into Vertica:

 Connect to the Vertica database using your preferred SQL client or command-line interface.
-Run the following SQL command to create a user-defined function (UDF) that loads the TensorFlow model:
+Run the following SQL command to import TensorFlow model:

 ```sql
 SELECT IMPORT_MODELS ( 'path/to/save/frozen_model' USING PARAMETERS category='TENSORFLOW');
 ```
-Optionally, you can create a wrapper function that calls the UDF and performs any necessary preprocessing or postprocessing steps.

 ### Run the example in-database scoring:

 Connect to the Vertica database.